bernardoleary/Azure-Bootcamp-2017/readme.md

 ## LUIS with a Bot
 Get LUIS URL and put it in our Bot
+Discuss the waterfall and dialog patterns
 Set Bot up so that it detects intent and falls through to a default if no suitable option is found
+Add a "Waterfall" element to the Book Leave dialog, so that there's a discussion

 ## QnA Maker
 Log in to QnA Maker, set up an account